Click HERE to see the specifications for Opus 1

 Opus 1 was used in the recording of several CD albums by Cameron Carpenter including "Revolutionary", the first solo organ album ever nominated for a Grammy award.
 This Telarc CD album can be found here.
 We hope you will take the opportunity to enjoy the extensive variety of video and audio from performances by today's leading organists that we have linked below.

 In February of 2018, it was announced that Trinity Church would commission two magnificent new pipe organs for the sanctuary built by Glatter-Götz of Germany and designed and voiced by Manuel Rosales of California at a cost of nearly $12M.
 The new instruments are scheduled to be installed in 2021, following a multi-year total sanctuary renovation.
 The Marshall & Ogletree Opus 1 organs were removed and brought back to our shop to be carefully gone through and prepared for the next chapters of their lives in other settings.
 One of those transitions is now complete, as we welcome Opus 15 to our roster.
 A fellow New York City establishment, Church of the Blessed Sacrament, has purchased and installed Opus 1's gallery console and 56 channels of audio in their stunning and massive nave.
-The opulent Chancel console, by Fratelli Ruffatti, is available for installation in your church, school or home.
-Click HERE for more information on that possibility.
+The opulent Chancel console built by Fratelli Ruffatti has happily now been selected, with an announcement of its destination and installation forthcoming shortly!

 Featured Video of Opus 1